What Is a Tax Write-Off, and How Does It Work?

 To calculate how much you're saving from a write-off, just take the amount of the expense and multiply it by your tax rate.

 Here's an example.
-Say your tax rate is 25%, and you just bought $100's worth of work supplies, which are fully tax deductible. $100 x 25% = $25, so that's the amount you're saving on your taxes.
+Say your tax rate is 25%, and you just bought $100 in work supplies, which are fully tax deductible. $100 x 25% = $25, so that's the amount you're saving on your taxes.

 How tax deductions compare to tax credits

 It's easy to confuse tax deductions with tax credits.
-Instead of lowering your taxable income, tax credits directly reduce the amount you're paying in tax, dollar-for-dollar.
+Instead of lowering your taxable income, tax credits directly reduce the amount you're paying in tax.

 What if your write-offs result in a net loss?

 Reduce your taxable income with write-offs, and you'll end up with a lower tax bill.
-But what if you wind up with so many business expenses that your profit falls down to nothing?
+But what if you incur so many business expenses that your profit falls down to nothing?

 When your expenses exceed your income, that's called a net operating loss (NOL).
 In general, it's nothing to worry about — especially if you're just starting out.
-It’s normal for new freelancers not to make a lot of money in their first few years at it.
-(Even experienced freelancers may find themselves with extremely limited net income from time to time.)
+It’s normal for new freelancers not to make a lot of money in their first few years.
+Even experienced freelancers may find themselves with extremely limited net income from time to time.

 Let's talk about when these losses can save you money, and when too many losses can hurt you.